If you've noticed a bulge in your abdomen or groin that seemingly came out of nowhere, you might have a hernia.

 Progressive strengthening of the core musculature helps to increase the resilience of the structures surrounding the internal organs and tissues.
 This in combination with strengthening other muscles such as the hips, helps to increase the threshold of the abdominal wall, as well as reduce the overall stress placed upon it.

-To properly strengthen the muscles of the core, exercises can progress from static strength to more dynamic movements.
+To properly strengthen the muscles of the core, hernia prevention exercises can progress from static strength to more dynamic movements.

-HOW TO DO THEM: From your forearms and toes, engage the core, imagining pulling your zipper up towards the ribcage.
+HOW TO DO IT: From your forearms and toes, engage the core, imagining pulling your zipper up towards the rib cage.
 This helps to prevent lumbar extension and utilizes the obliques as well as the rest of the core musculature.

 Focus on pushing the ground away with the elbows while keeping your upper back flat.
 Hold this position for 30 seconds making sure to stay as long as possible from the heels to the top of the head all while keeping the hips from sagging and low back from arching.